Vicgok/To-Do-App/README.md

 User will be able to

-- Create an account and login.
+- Register an account, login and logout.
 - Create task, delete task and update the task as completed or not completed.
 - Search for the task that was created.
 - View the account basic details.